w3f/polkadot-wiki/docs/general/polkadot-v1.md

     Blockspace is the capacity of a blockchain to finalize and commit operations.
 It represents a blockchain's security, computing, and storage capabilities as an end product.
 Blockspace is not measured the same on any chain; there is no standard unit for blockspace.
 In Bitcoin, blockspace is based on transaction size, in Ethereum, on how much computation is used (gas), and in Polkadot, on how much time is taken to execute a task on a virtual core (coretime).

-Blockspace produced by different blockchains can vary in security, flexibility, and availability.
+Blockspace produced by blockchains can vary in security, flexibility, and availability.

 - **Security** is intended to show how secure blockspace is.
 In Proof-of-Stake (PoS) networks, this is directly related to how much stake is locked on validator nodes, how much variance in stake there